Getting Started

 It’s late, late Fall of 2023 and I was hoping to get the floor done before it got too cold to work.
 The sill plate and outer band are made from individual block-length pieces joined together with metal plates and J-bolted to the foundation.
 The joists are 2′ X 8″ lumber and the sub-floor is AdvanTech sheeting.
 This as far as I progressed before the snow came, so everything ended up tarped over until Spring.

 The walls have been studded up.
-The Ash dome comes with a dome base ring for mounting the azimuth wheels, but I don’t have a ring with this dome, so I had to make one.
+The Ash dome manual I’m using shows a supplied dome base ring that went on the top of the wall for mounting the azimuth wheels, but I didn’t get a ring with this dome, so I had to make one.
 It’s cut from 3/4″ plywood in 4-foot sections.
 It is actually two rings stacked and glued together to make a single ring 12′-2″ in diameter and 1-1/2″ thick.
 In the photo the ring is painted black to seal it up in case of rain.

 The metal siding was leftover pieces from the roof of the log home we built in 2018, and sold before moving here.
 It got kicked around for about five years, so it has its share of scratches, but it saved me money.